GeniALE/SiteWebGeniALE/README.md

 | shell   | Open a shell into the web container | ./d shell          | d shell          |
 | exec    | Execute something in the container  | ./d exec python -V | d exec python -V |

-Eventuall, more commands will be added to automate some tasks.
+Eventually, more commands will be added to automate some tasks.

 # Contributing